Capital One Venture X Rewards card: Is it worth it?

 As already mentioned, those miles are redeemable for, among other things, statement credit at $.01 each to cover travel-related purchases, which according to the Capital One definition of travel, could mean anything from a train ticket to a cruise and much more.

-For new cardholders, for instance, earning the 75,000-mile welcome bonus is worth as much as $750 for travel statement credit via the Purchase Eraser option; that's almost equal to more than two years' worth of annual fees.
+For new cardholders, for instance, earning the 75,000-mile welcome bonus is worth as much as $750 for travel statement credit when you use those miles to cover a recent travel purchase.
+That's almost equal to more than two years' worth of annual fees.
 That bonus could be worth even more if you transfer the miles strategically to one of Capital One's travel partners.

 On an ongoing basis, however, it pays to put all the statement credit opportunities to good use: